I love giving tips and advice to help others make money online.

-This is a guide for sellers who have had a PayPal payment held or investigation opened against them.
-It explains the process and what you need to do to make sure you don't lose money.
+Are you a seller who has had a PayPal payment held or an investigation opened against them?
+Here's what you need to do to make sure you don't lose money.

-The Paypal dispute process may use the terms
+The PayPal dispute process may use the following terms:

 - Payment Held

 When a payment received through PayPal is placed on ‘hold', it is unavailable until the dispute/case is resolved or closed or PayPal completes a review and makes a decision.